anirudhsom/CAPP-Dataset/README.md

 ## [Generated Paraphrases](https://github.com/anirudhsom/CAPP-Dataset/tree/main/Generated_Paraphrases)

-Here, we describe the underlying file structure to query the generated paraphrases for the following models:
+We provide the inoffensive paraphrases generated using the below listed models for each dataset explored in the paper.

 1. text-davinci-003
 2. gpt-3.5-turbo-instruct